 Start a family gratitude jar with this upcycled DIY idea and free printable!
 Perfect for the month of November.
 Collect them all month long and read at Thanksgiving dinner.

 I can’t believe Halloween is over!
 That came and went way too fast.
 And then I kind of forgot that November comes the very next day.
 So this post is a day late…oops.
-That’s my big blogging goal for the rest of the year: stay ahead of schedule so my content is consistent and relevant to the current season–it’s a lot harder than it sounds.
-So, it’s tempting to start on Christmas stuff right away (and my goodness, I really should’ve started making my Christmas gifts ages ago), but…we can’t neglect November.
+(And I was so tempted to just start on Christmas crafts, but…we can’t neglect November.
 Poor November, always sandwiched between two amazing months–it just gets overlooked.
 I’m sorry November.
-I’ll do better this year.
+I’ll do better.)

 A gratitude jar is a great way to appreciate this month and the Thanksgiving holiday.
 I admire the people who are able to keep gratitude jars or journals year-round.
 I think there are some amazing health benefits to expressing gratitude, but it’s something I often forget to do.
 I’ll be excited to report back at the end of the month about my experience!